ArzuVon/ArzuVon.github.io/reading-notes.md

 # Von Arzu

 > Hi, my name is Von.
-Welcome to free research info I use on my code journey.
+Welcome to free researched info I use on my code journey.
 I am a military Veteran with a Masters in Computer Information Science, a mini-MBA, entreprenuership credentials from Rutgers University, WeWork, NYU, and I have coding bootcamp experience.
 > I started my coding journey in 2017.
 I built several projects to explore coding, like, a Smart Mirror using Raspberry PI and then became a Software Engineer for a FinTech company.
 Currently, I work as a Software Developer continuously growing my skills.
 Feel free to use any of the notes below.
 It is for everyone!

 ## Things I want to know more about